ibm-cloud-docs/assistant/access-control.md

 ## Prevent your collaborators from losing their access
 {: #access-control-admin-prep}

 When you create a {{site.data.keyword.conversationshort}} service instance, you are assigned to a Manager service access role automatically.
-Your access will not change.
+Your access has not changed.

 If you invited people to your service instance and assigned them to a Reader or Writer service access role, then perform the following steps now.

-If you aren't sure what role you assigned to the people you invited, then you can ask them.
-They will see a notification when they use the instance that tells them their current role.
-Otherwise, follow steps 1-5 to discover the person's role.
-If you assigned them to a role with limited privileges, take action now to reassign them to the appropriate role.

 To change a collaborator's service access role: